MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-ras.md

 13. When the installation is complete, click **Close**.

-## Configure Remote Access as a VPN Server
+## STEP 2: Configure Remote Access as a VPN Server

 In this section, you configure Remote Access VPN to allow IKEv2 VPN connections, deny connections from other VPN protocols, and assign a static IP address pool for issuance of IP addresses to connecting authorized VPN clients.

-### To Configure Remote Access as a VPN Server

 1. On the VPN server, in Server Manager, click the **Notifications** flag; then, in the **Tasks** menu, click **Open the Getting Started Wizard**.
 The **Configure Remote Access** wizard opens.